 How do I register?

-The mortgagee or agent must complete the downloadable registration form on the Planning and Development Services website and pay the registration fee of $150.00 per parcel.
+The creditor agent must complete the downloadable registration form on the Planning and Development Services website and pay the registration fee of $150.00 per parcel.
 For more information call (859) 331-8980.

 Property maintenance expectations: